-Form Description Potential Release Fraction Gas a Radioactive material in a gaseous or vapor form.
-This includes solids or liquids heated to a high enough temperature to be in a volatized state or are intentionally dispersed into the environment.
-1 $\mathbf{Liquid}^$ Radioactive material is a liquid, solution, or slurry, and its primary container will be opened at some point during the calendar year.
-10 -3 Particulate solid Radioactive material will be present in powder form.
-10-3 Non-particulate Solid Radioactive material is a monolithic solid or consists of relatively large chunks.
-10 -6 Non-dispersible Radioactive Material Radioactive material in a leak-proof rigid container (including waste drums and boxes) that is not opened or is not planned to be opened through the calendar year.
+Form Description Potential Release Fraction Non-dispersible Radioactive Material Radioactive material in a leak-proof rigid container (including waste drums and boxes) that is not opened or is not planned to be opened through the calendar year.
 Also includes radioactive material determined to be non-dispersible in accordance with Radiation Control Program Procedure 3.1.01.
 0 Sealed source: any type Radioactive source manufactured, obtained, or retained for the purpose of using the emitted radiation.
 The sealed radioactive source consists of a known or estimated quantity of radioactive material contained within a sealed capsule, sealed between layer(s) of non-radioactive material, or firmly fixed to a non-radioactive surface by electroplating or other means intended to prevent leakage or escape of the radioactive material.
 0

-&lt;sup>a Based on Table 1 of American National Standards Institute/Health Physics Society N13.1-1999 (HPS 2011).
+(a) Based on Table 1 of American National Standards Institute/Health Physics Society N13.1-1999 (HPS 2011); and on WAC 246-247-030(21)(a).